9brada6/tabs-with-posts/development.md

     - Make a link button, and add the id before the title, as when clicked on a link, to see the title(search on google how to do it before).

     General Settings:
+    - Say that if a plugin to cache pages is used, then the page cache must be purged(deleted).
     - Say that all tables/settings are deleted when plugin is uninstalled.

     Cache: